Mata Ni Pachedi

-Mata ni Pachedi (માતા ની પછેડી), meaning "behind the Mother Goddess," is a ritual textile painting tradition originating from Gujarat, India.
+Mata ni Pachedi (માતા ની પછેડી), meaning "behind the Mother Goddess", is a ritual textile painting tradition originating from Gujarat, India.
 These cloth panels serve as portable shrines or sacred backdrops for the worship of the Mother Goddess (Mata) and are intrinsically associated with the Devipujak or Vaghri community of Ahmedabad.

 Origins and community

 The tradition is believed to be at least 300 to 400 years old, with community oral histories suggesting a lineage extending back 700 to 1000 years.
 Its inception is attributed to caste-based exclusion, which barred the Devipujak community from mainstream Hindu temples.
 In response, they began painting their own sacred images of the goddess on cloth, effectively creating mobile places of worship.
 These textiles were often used to construct makeshift shrines, typically with four or five panels arranged together.

+Artists

+Kiran Bhulabhai Chitara

+Kiran Bhulabhai Chitara is an Indian folk artist associated with the traditional Mata ni Pachedi art form of Gujarat, India.
+He belongs to the Chitara family of Ahmedabad, which has preserved and practiced the ritual textile painting tradition for generations.
+He is known for creating hand-painted and hand-block-printed depictions of Hindu goddesses using traditional natural dyes and temple-cloth compositions.

+Kiran Chitara received the National Award in 2006 for his contribution to Mata ni Pachedi art.
+His works have been exhibited in India and internationally as examples of Gujarat’s ritual textile heritage.
+He has also contributed to preserving and teaching the traditional techniques of the craft.